 The city tour will visit the most interesting points of the Brasília including some of the residential neighbourhoods, initially built for government workers then sold off privately.
-This means that, despite being relatively small, they are now amongst some of the most expensive properties in Brazil and today's government employees tend to live in Brasília's many satellite cities and commute in daily.
-These original buildings were deliberately constructed to a maximum of 6 stories so that they would be the same height as the surrounding trees.
+This means that, despite being relatively small, they are now among some of the most expensive properties in Brazil and today's government employees tend to live in Brasília's many satellite cities and commute in daily.
+These original buildings were deliberately constructed to a maximum of six storeys so that they would be the same height as the surrounding trees.
 Many have an open air ground floor, designed to allow the air to flow freely around them.

 The tour also visits the Dom Bosco Church which, although seemly an ugly mass of concrete from the outside, is actually one of the country's most beautiful churches.